dchowitz/slire/README.md

 Queries entities using a specification object that encapsulates filter criteria and business rules.
 The repository automatically applies scope filtering and soft delete exclusion just like `find`.
 Specifications provide composable, reusable query logic that can be combined using `combineSpecs`.
 The `FindOptions` parameter supports the same options as `find` including `orderBy` for sorting.
 See [Query Abstraction Patterns](#query-abstraction-patterns) for detailed examples and patterns.

-### count

-`count(filter: Partial<T>, options?: { onScopeBreach?: 'zero' | 'error' }): Promise<number>`

-Returns the number of entities that match the provided filter criteria.
-Like `find`, the repository automatically applies scope filtering in addition to the user-provided filter, and soft-deleted entities are automatically excluded from the count if soft delete is enabled.
-Returns 0 if no matching entities are found.

-### countBySpec

-`countBySpec<S extends Specification<T>>(spec: S, options?: { onScopeBreach?: 'zero' | 'error' }): Promise<number>`

-Returns the number of entities that match the provided specification.
-Like `count`, the repository automatically applies scope filtering and soft delete exclusion.
-This method works with the same specification objects used by `findBySpec`, enabling consistent query logic across find and count operations.
-Returns 0 if no matching entities are found.

 ### findPage

 `findPage(filter: Partial<T>, options: FindPageOptions): Promise<PageResult<T>>`